ssemugenyi/field-agent-app/README.md

 # Nyumban Field Agent App

 An offline-first Expo / React Native app for field agents to browse assigned properties and record inspections.
-Built to keep working through flaky connectivity: every read and write goes through a local SQLite mirror first, with a background sync engine reconciling against the Nyumban Field API when a connection is available.
+Built to keep working through flaky connectivity: every read and write goes through a local SQLite mirror first, with a background sync engine reconciling against the backend API when a connection is available.

 ## Stack